 Heat your pan or skillet over medium heat and melt about 1/2 T butter.
-Can we pause for a moment to discuss how obsessed I am with our new All-Clad Griddle?
+Can we pause for a moment to discuss how obsessed I am with our new All-Clad Griddle (affiliate link)?
 I mean, hi answer to my prayers.
 In my house, we affectionately call this griddle “the bacon cooker” because do you have any idea how brilliant this is at cooking bacon and how much bacon it can hold?
 But last night I discover it does a pretty mean french toast, too.
 And I’m sure it could handle some fantastic pancakes, as well.
 Best pan ever.

 OK, back to the french toast.
 So, dredge each of your slices of bread into the coconut mixture, making sure the bread is fully covered.

 And set it on the griddle or pan.